males-can-code/static-rss/README.md

 StaticRSS
 =========
 StaticRSS is an rss reader written in python3 that outputs static html files.
-This makes it ideal for webservers on slow connections.
+This makes it incredibly fast and therefore ideal for webservers on slow connections.
 See a working example at: http://rss.opentbc.nl
 I love to have feedback @ flevosap[at]gmail[dot]com.